← All posts

 • Language: TypeScript (type-safe)

-• Slack SDK: @slack/web-api + custom HTTP client for browser tokens
+• Slack SDK: @slack/web-api + a custom HTTP client for browser tokens

 Roadmap